opf/openproject/docs/user-guide/integrations/README.md

 ## Slack

-We do offer a rudimentary OpenProject Slack integration.
+There is a rudimentary OpenProject Slack integration.
 It messages a configured Slack channel, every time a Work Package or Wiki site is modified.
+This integration is not officially supported by OpenProject.
 To activate it in the Cloud Edition please [get in touch](https://www.openproject.org/contact-us/).
 For the Enterprise Edition and the Cloud Edition you can find the plugin and its documentation on GitHub: [OpenProject Slack plugin](https://github.com/opf/openproject-slack#openproject-slack-plugin)

 ## Timesheet